GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

 \subsection{Pre-processing Sensor Outputs}

-For the FLIR Thermal dataset, aligned RGB and thermal images are fed into our feature extractor backbones without any pre-processing.
-However, the techniques that exploit datasets with depth images including \cite{Shuran2015a} often apply HHA encoding \cite{Gupta2014a} on depth sensor modality for early feature extraction prior to be fed into the neural networks.
-HHA is a geocentric embedding for depth images that encodes horizontal disparity, height above ground and angle with gravity for each pixel.
+For the FLIR-Thermal and L515-Indoor datasets, aligned RGB and thermal/IR images are fed into our feature extractor backbones without any pre-processing.
+However, techniques that exploit datasets with depth images including \cite{Shuran2015a} often apply HHA encoding \cite{Gupta2014a} on the depth sensor modality for early feature extraction prior to being fed into the neural networks.
+HHA is a geocentric embedding for depth images that encodes horizontal disparity, height above ground, and angle with gravity for each pixel.
 In a multi-threading setup on a 12-Core Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-9750H CPU, HHA encoding of a batch of $32$ images takes approximately $119$ seconds, which is far from its application in real-time object detection or segmentation tasks.

 To address this problem, assuming that we are working with RGB and depth modalities, we create a new hybrid image that introduces scene texture in a depth image.
-As red light is scattered the least by air molecules, we blend the depth images and the red image channels through a linear blend operator $\alpha$.
+As the red light is scattered the least by air molecules, we blend the depth images and the red image channels through a blend weight $\alpha$.
 Thus, we name our hybrid depth image as ``r-blended'' depth image.

-The value of the linear blend operator $\alpha$ is set to $0.9$ for depth images while the weight value for the red channels becomes $0.1$.
+The value of $\alpha$ is set to $0.9$ for depth images while the weight value for the red channels becomes $0.1$.
 This is to make sure that when the neural network is trained with ``r-blended depth'' image, it should focus on learning the depth features while information from the red channel only complements the raw depth map.
-The idea to blend red channel is also supported by the fact that CMOS cameras are often more sensitive to green and red light.
-In our proposed work, we first train our multi-modal object detector on RGB and HHA encoded depth images.
-Later, we fine-tune the trained model by replacing HHA encoded images with r-blended depth images and achieve comparable results in terms of detection accuracy while the fine-tuned model can indeed be used for real-time multi-modal object detection.
+The idea to blend the red channel is also supported by the fact that CMOS cameras are often more sensitive to green and red light.
+We first train our multi-modal object detector on RGB and HHA encoded depth images.
+Later, we fine-tune the trained model by replacing HHA encoded images with r-blended depth images and achieve comparable results in terms of detection accuracy, while the fine-tuned model can indeed be used for real-time multi-modal object detection.

-\subsubsection{Training}
+\subsection{Training}